mark-summerfield/gravitate-rs/README.md

 A SameGame/TileFall-like game written in Rust/FLTK.

-*WARNING* Work in Progress (so no Windows binary yet).

 ![Screenshot](screenshot.png)

-`gravitate.exe` *is a precompiled Windows binary that will run on pretty well any 64-bit version of Windows*
+`gravitate.exe` *is a precompiled Windows binary that should run on any 64-bit version of Windows* (1.9MB; MD5 803c03e7554cb5e0e2f725b02ad05cc9)

 ## Dependencies